 The Enterprise COBOL and IBM COBOL compilers are very similar.
-If you will be using the same compiler options that are specified in your current IBM COBOL applications, some internal changes might take effect, but basically the behavior is unchanged.
+If you will be using the same compiler options that were used in your current IBM COBOL applications, some internal changes might take effect, but basically the behavior is unchanged.

-If you do change compiler options settings in your IBM COBOL applications, make sure you understand the possible effects on your applications.
-For information on converting your source programs from CMPR2 to NOCMPR2, see "Chapter 16.
-Migrating from CMPR2 to NOCMPR2" on page 173.
-For information on other compiler options, see the Enterprise COBOL Programming Guide.
+If you do change compiler options settings from the settings you used with IBM COBOL applications, make sure you understand the possible effects on your applications:

+- For information on converting your source programs from CMPR2 to NOCMPR2, see Chapter 16, "Migrating from CMPR2 to NOCMPR2," on page 175. - For information on other compiler options, see the Enterprise COBOL Programming Guide.

-The compiler options in Enterprise COBOL are slightly different than the compiler options in IBM COBOL.
-Table 40 lists the options that affect compatibility between IBM COBOL and Enterprise COBOL.
+There are some new compiler options in Enterprise COBOL compared to compiler options in IBM COBOL.
+Table 38 lists the options that affect compatibility between IBM COBOL and Enterprise COBOL.